hrqmonteiro/openbox-dotfiles/README.md

 ## INTRODUCTION

-Hello there, here are my dotfiles for my configuration as some have asked on Unixporn.
+Hello there, here are my dotfiles for my configuration as some have asked for it on Unixporn.
 My config consists of:

 **OS:** Arch
 **Wm:** Openbox